ArminAzizi98/LongContextMamba/README.md

 # Tasks
 MambaExtend is evaluated across three sets of tasks: perplexity evaluation (ProofPile and PG-19), passkey retrieval, and LongBench.
+Please navigate to the corresponding directory for the codebase.